-I’ve done investigations all over Africa for the past ten years, here are my most recent ones:
+I’ve done investigations all over Africa for the past ten years, most recently as a journalist, here are my latest ones:

 – Cameroon’s president spent 4.5 years on “brief private visits” (holidays?), mostly at a 5-stars hotel in Geneva, since he came to power in 1982, adding up to around $200 millions in costs.
-This investigation was published by OCCRP, picked up by many outlets, and I got interviewed by the BBC, RFI and France 24.
+This investigation was published by OCCRP, picked up by many outlets, and I got interviewed by the BBC, RFI and France 24 (each in English and French).
+I’ve also written a political analysis for African Arguments of how these trips fit into Biya’s laissez-faire approach to ruling Cameroon.

 – Myanmar’s charcoal smuggled to China to make silicon metal, used in cosmetics, alloys and electronics.
 The illegal trade brings up to $10m in bribes to corrupt officials.
 Since the publication, the government has taken steps to stop the illegal trade.